 Earth & Space 1 will remain available for those wanting to teach the traditional basics of Earth science and astronomy in a single one-year course.

-We also offer a supplement eBook (Earth & Environment Add-on) for those who want to teach the topics added to Earth & Environment 1.
+We also offer a supplement eBook (Earth & Environment Add-on) for those who are using Earth & Space 1 and wish to teach the topics added to Earth & Environment 1.

 Note from the Author

 Earth & Space 1, originally published over a decade ago, has been updated, edited, and restructured into two courses Earth & Environment 1 and Astronomy 1 (coming out in summer 2018).
 Earth & Environment 1 has added new sections with material that is now considered essential thematic elements and topics for an Earth science course.

 What are the new elements?

 - Scientific modeling: There has been a movement to teach the practice and vocabulary of scientific modeling in all science classes, particularly Earth and environmental science.
 Scientific modeling at its most basic is done when a complex system is simplified so that specific elements within that system can be studied.
 This leads to a more solid understanding of the specific elements and a deeper, more nuanced understanding of the system as a whole.